allanverasce/geneessencegui/README.md

 <image src="https://github.com/allanverasce/allanverasce/assets/25986290/3f178481-786d-4e6f-b46f-7e10732e9ca8" alt="Image" width="50"/>
 <img width="50" height="50" alt="image" src="https://github.com/user-attachments/assets/839d6c26-8c29-48a2-ac95-29be48d066bd" />

-# Installation and User Guide
+# 1. Installation and User Guide
 <p align="justify">To run GeneEssenceGUI, you must install Python 3.12 or higher on your system.
 The installer can be obtained from the official website: Download Python.</p>

+## 1.2.
+Installation of dependencies
 ### Windows Installation
 1. Download the Python installer (python-12.x.x.exe) from the official website.
 2. Run the installer and check "Add Python to PATH" before proceeding.